cogentcore/core/vgpu/README.md

 # TODO

+* semaphore

 * Figure out when you need to call the Update* binding vs. just the dynamic binding - in principle for pure Uniform / Storage updates, don't need the Update guy.

-* transfer image from host -> dev
-* surface get image, do render in drawtri

 * Full Phong package -- shouldn't have to write that separately.